porrasm/tiralabra-tank-game-ai/Documentation/design-document.md

 | Ratio | 5.76888048048927    |
 | Total processing time | 316.186s  |

-From these results the approximate time requried for the algorithm is around 6 times the optimal O(n) time complexity.
+From these results the approximate time required for the algorithm is around 6 times the optimal O(n) time complexity.
 This is by no means a scientific method to solve this problem, but just a calculated estimation.

 #### DFS